 Network Protocol

 A set of rules for data transmission.
-In streaming, common protocols include RTMP, HLS, SRT, and WebRTC.
+In streaming, standard protocols include RTMP, HLS, SRT, and WebRTC.

 Noise Floor

-The base level of background noise in an audio signal.
+The noise floor is the base level of background noise in an audio signal.
 Managing the noise floor is critical for producing clean audio in professional live streams.

 Notification Bell (YouTube)